 “You can walk into a Metro station and find a Michelin-star restaurant.
 You can’t really find bad food — everyone takes such pride in what they’re producing.
-Even in the 7/11s and Lawsons convenience store, the food and drink is weirdly great.”
+Even in the 7/11s and Lawsons convenience stores, the food and drink is weirdly great.”

 "Pack layers for Hokkaido in winter"